-Vancouver is typically thought of as a health conscious city, however, based on a self-reported survey, 7% of the population have diabetes, 6% have multiple chronic disease, and 15% are obese (BMI>30)1.
-If nothing is done, the number of people living with diabetes in Vancouver is projected to increase by 62% over the next decade, and account for 10% of the total population2.
+Vancouver is typically thought of as a health conscious city, however, based on the Diabetes Projection Model, 9.4% of the adult population have diabetes, 6% have multiple chronic disease, and 15% are obese (BMI>30).
+Diabetes prevalence among adults could increase to 11.7% if action is not taken.
+1,2

 Mirrored on the global program, Cities Changing Diabetes Vancouver has three core elements – mapping the problem, sharing the learnings and taking action.
 The goal is to leverage resources and share key findings across Canada to change the trajectory of the disease through targeted actions informed by new understanding.